carbon-language/carbon-lang/clang/README.txt

  Finally, it should be pointed out that the goal here is to build something that is high-quality and industrial-strength: all the obnoxious features of the C family must be correctly supported (trigraphs, preprocessor arcana, K&R-style prototypes, GCC/MS extensions, etc).
-It cannot be used if it's not 'real'.
+It cannot be used if it is not 'real'.

 II.
 Usage of clang driver: